07740 877 544

 To begin with, I had to trace the existing graphic.
 I visited the shop early on a Monday morning and traced the outline of the gold leaf.

-Materials were ordered and I arranged to work on the window out with the shop’s trading hours.
-In this situation, paint odours and disruption to customers is avoided.
+Materials were ordered and I arranged to work on the window outwith the shop’s trading hours.
+In this situation, paint odours and disruption to customers are avoided.

-The master tracing was tacked up in position on the exterior of the replaced window pane.
+The traced artwork was tacked up in position on the exterior of the replaced window pane.
 I now had the outline of my graphic which I could replicate in paint.

 Layering the window graphic

-In time, I’d build up layers of the graphic, starting with the chocolate brown outline.
-After that, I work backwards, gilding and painting in reverse.
+Starting with the chocolate brown outline, I’d then build up layers of the graphic – working backwards, gilding and painting in reverse.

 The outline was steadily painted onto the glass over three sessions.
 Returning late on a Saturday afternoon to clean and double coat areas which I wasn’t satisfied with.
-Regular visits outside to look through the glass was essential, to be sure of the form the graphic was taking.
+Regular visits outside to look through the glass were essential, to ensure the lines looked symmetrical.

 Gilding in reverse

 An early start on a Sunday gave me a whole day in the empty store.
 I gilded the glass twice with 23.5ct gold leaf.
-Waiting in between gilds to allow the first to cure.
+Waiting in between gilds to allow the layers of gold to dry.

-Each gold leaf was carefully cut and placed over the painted ornaments and lettering.
-The window graphic was beginning to come alive.
+Each gold leaf was carefully cut and placed over the painted ornaments and letters.
+The window graphic was coming alive.

 Cleaning the gold leaf

-Excess leaf was washed off before the last back up coat of paint.
+The excess leaf was washed off before the last backup coat of paint.

 Carefully, the edges of the graphic were sponged with soap and water.
-The glass was thoroughly cleaned inside and out, leaving a sparkling finish altogether.
+The glass was thoroughly cleaned inside and out, leaving an altogether sparkling finish.

-With the project complete, several days of painting and detailing resulted in a window graphic which will hold it’s brilliance for many years.
+With the project complete, several days of painting and detailing resulted in a window graphic which will hold its brilliance for years to come.

 Are you interested in traditional gold leaf in Broughty Ferry or Dundee?